mpostol/OPC-UA-OOI/SemanticData/UAModelDesignExport/README.md

 At run-time, the step-by-step approach can be applied using `NodeManagement Service Set` defined in [OPC UA Part 4: Services][Opc.UA.Part4].
 This Service Set defines functionality to add and delete nodes and references between them in the Address Space that is part of the OPC UA Server application.

-Because the step-by-step approach shall be recognized as the run-time custom approach where the Address Space nodes graph depends on the behavior of users functionality it will needs a migration path targeting generation of reusable deliverables (subsection *How to reuse models created in a step-by-step scenario*).
+Because the step-by-step approach shall be recognized as the run-time custom approach where the Address Space nodes graph depends on the behavior of users functionality it will need a migration path targeting generation of reusable deliverables (subsection *How to reuse models created in a step-by-step scenario*).

 To promote en block scenario and to create all nodes all together in a united group making up the Address Space content there is a need for a standard syntax that can be used to represent it in a form that can be read by a computer program.
 The [OPC UA Part 6 - Mappings][Opc.UA.Part6] defines an XML-based schema for this purpose: